 By hosting a range of events and highlighting key projects, including the Christmas Lights Switch-On, Food Festival and Student Shopping Night – to name just a few – we were able to target a range of ages from young adults to families, showcasing everything that the BID had to offer, all while working alongside local bloggers and publications to gain further exposure.

-We also supported the design agency through a rebrand process and managed the launch of a new website for coventrycitycentre.co.uk.
-This website became the go-to destination for everything to do with Coventry’s shopping, nightlife and leisure offer.
+In addition to improving face-to-face engagement with retailers and successfully being voted back in, we also supported the BID’s design agency through a rebrand process.
+We managed the launch of a new website for coventrycitycentre.co.uk, making the website a go-to destination for everything to do with Coventry’s shopping, nightlife and leisure offer.
 This also linked to the social media accounts for the BID, which we helped create content for, driving both engagement and reach.